kkayacan/folder-actions/README.md

 Main object is an array of objects which defines the action that Folder Actions will execute.

 ## Configuration properties
-action: Type of action that will be executed.
+**action**: Type of action that will be executed.
 This property is mandatory.
 Possible values:
 * send2trash : Move files or folders to recycle bin/trash.
 This value requires other properties: folder, parameter, days

-folder: Directory to be watched.
+**folder**: Directory to be watched.
 Use two backslashes for Windows paths as backslash (\\) is a special character.

-parameter: send2trash action will check some date from file metadata to decide the file is old enough.
+**parameter**: send2trash action will check some date from file metadata to decide the file is old enough.
 This property defines which date will be taken into consideration.
 Possible values:
 * st_atime : Last access time
 * st_mtime : Last modify time

-days: Action will execute if the file is older than given number of days.
+**days**: Action will execute if the file is older than given number of days.

+## To do
+* New action: Copy changed files to another destination
+* New action: Execute program if folder changed
+* Execution log